rwblokzijl/stablecoin-survey/paper.md

 This system can provide a whole ecosystem for tracking real world assets and allows easy movement between them.

+## Overview of crypto-collateralized stablecoins

+As can be seen in table \ref{table_decentralised} There are a few large players in the crypto collateralized stablecoin scene.

+MakerDAO is currently the largest most trusted system.
+They now allow for multiple different types of collateral, including Ether, BAT, REP and X0.
+They allow the community to vote using their (MKR) token.
+On which assets will be added for collateral.

+BitShares is the system with one of the oldest working stablecoin, BitCNY, active since September 2014.
+BitShares is a decentralised exchange that allows users to speculate on a number of different BitAssets, including BitUSD, BitEUR, and BitBTC.

+Synthetix describes itself as a "synthetic asset platform" and provides a number of stablecoins that track multiple real world currencies and assets.
+They allow direct conversion from one to another using the debt-pool tracker system where speculators provide collateral for the system at a minimum of 750%.
+The Synthetix platform started of centralised and is still a work in progress but is making major steps towards decentralisation.
+They offer many tracking assets
+like: sEUR, sUSD, sBTC, sETH.
+They also offer inverted assets to bet against some assets like: iBTC, and iETH.
+Currently, they also support commodities like sXAU which tracks the Philadelphia Gold and Silver Index, and they plan to add trackers for various company stocks.

 ## Oracles